Ban the Box FAQ for Private Employers

 Does the Ban the Box law prevent employers from conducting a criminal background check before hiring an applicant?

 No. Employers may still conduct a criminal background check on an applicant before hiring an applicant.
 The Ban the Box law merely moves the timing of the inquiry into criminal history from the initial point of contact with the applicant until after the point in time in which the employer has decided to interview or extend a conditional job offer.

 Does the law apply to small businesses as well as large companies?

 Yes.
-There is no minimum threshold.
-All Minnesota employers, large and small, are covered under the new law.
+There is no minimum size threshold.
+All Minnesota employers, large and small, are covered under the law.

 Does Ban the Box eliminate laws that require individuals with criminal backgrounds to be excluded from certain positions?

 No. If an employer is prohibited under federal or state law from hiring an individual who has been previously convicted of a crime, the employer remains obligated to continue to follow federal or state law.
 If a background check is legally required before beginning work, Ban the Box does not change that legal requirement.